edwindus/attentionspan/content/posts/2024/berthold-serie-m/index.md

 ![Berthold**Laserstation**](berthold-laserstation.jpg)
 ![https://archive.org/details/berthold-laserstation-aug-1988-nl](icons/berthold-laserstation-aug-1988-nl.jpg|large)

-The trends in typography and design are influenced, among other things, by the technical development of typesetting systems and illuminators.
-Creative designers and designers apply the new typesetting options quickly and with great enthusiasm.
-Examples of this include diapositive texts as a headline, diapositive or rasterized surfaces and pages, and tilted lines.
-By using modern production resources, typesetting companies can respond economically and efficiently to the new trends in typography and design of graphic products.

-The integrated processing of whole pages is a new development in the phototypesetting industry.
-The typesetting can be changed on the screen right up to the last minute and does not have to be reassembled and reassembled by hand in the event of a correction.
-The completely formatted page is printed out on a recorder as a clean film, including texts, logos, lines and raster surfaces.

-Berthold has become famous in (typo)graphic circles for its pioneering work in the development of high-performance typesetting systems and has the right technology and necessary know-how for the development of modern prepress systems.
-This allows Berthold to meet the high demands set by the market.
-Such as: high typesetting quality, excellent letter quality, professional software solutions for complex tasks and high production for widely varying assignments.

 The Berthold**Laserstation** is a laser recorder system, suitable for exposing entire pages.
 With the well-known Berthold quality, the laid out pages are printed out as a clean film, including texts, logos, line elements and raster surfaces.